Ladvien/ladvien.github.io/_posts/2020-05-08-headless-programming-arduni-via-rpi.md

 Now I had all the needed pieces to make for comfortable coding:
 * Code the Pi from my workstation using VSCode
-* Any software written would be native to the Pi's ARM core.
+* Any software written would be native to the Pi's ARM core
 * I could upload new firmware from the Raspberry Pi to the Arduino; enabling quick iterations

 I was pretty excited.
-I just need to put the pieces together a little.
+I just need to put the pieces together.

 ## Python Convenience Scripts
 First, I had to get the Arduino CLI running on the Raspberry Pi.
 That turned out pretty painless.
 In fact, I turned the installation into a Python script for you.